MODERN SLAVERY STATEMENT 2021

 POLICIES AND PROCEDURES

 We continually review and update our policies in line with both legislation and best practice.
-Policies are available to all staff in our staff handbook and to contractors, as requested.
+Policies are available to all Media Cubs staff and sessional workers and to contractors, as requested.

-We are a Living Wage employer, which means that we pay a living wage to all our staff.
+We are a Living Wage employer, which means that we pay a living wage to all our staff and sessional workers.
 We ensure that we maintain recruitment processes that meet UK employment laws including right to work and document checks, and checks ensuring minimum working age is adhered to.

-All staff have access to policies and procedures this is communicated to new staff at induction and are available to staff in the Company Handbook and electronically.
+All staff and sessional workers have access to policies and procedures this is communicated to new staff at induction and are available electronically.

 DUE DILIGENCE AND RISK